jmbejara/finm-python-crash-course/week_4/README.md

     - Make edits to code and view the diffs.
     - Discuss pull requests and the open source model (delegating oversight)
   - Now, let's briefly move away from notebooks and write `.py` files directly.
 We'll discuss the pros and cons of working with Notebooks vs `.py` files.
-    - To do this, complete the following in-class Pandas exercises within a `.py` file.
+    - To do this, complete again the `Occupations` exercises the following in-class Pandas exercises within a `.py` file.
 Complete using the %% cells.
     - Once the assignment is complete, remove the %% cells for comparison.
     - Show how to use the debugger.
     - Show how to run the script from the command line.